Accounting

 SUNY Adirondack offers a two year Associates in Science Degree in Accounting (Accounting A.S.) for those seeking to pursue a career in accounting related fields.
 The U.S. Bureau of Labor Statistics predicts employment of accountants and auditors is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
 This degree parallels the first half of a bachelor's degree in accounting and is specifically designed for transfer to a 4-year institution.
 It does as well provide a significant foundation for students to pursue career opportunities should they not choose to transfer, and also an opportunity to use this degree to transfer into other 4-year business degree related programs.

 Cr.
-Course Title Course Code
+Course Title Course

-1-2 Freshman Experience HRD100 HRD100A or HRD110
+1-2 FRESHMAN EXPERIENCE HRD100 HRD100A or HRD110

 3 Introduction to College Writing ENG101

-ENG102, ENG103, ENG104, ENG105, ENG106, ENG107, ENG108, ENG109 or ENG110 ENG104 or ENG110 recommended
+ENG102, ENG103, ENG104, ENG105, ENG106, ENG107, ENG108, ENG109 or ENG110

-3-4 SUNY GEN ED Mathematics MAT121, MAT130 (Spring only) or MAT131
+3-4 SUNY GEN ED Mathematics MAT108, MAT110MAT121, MAT125 or MAT131

-3-4 SUNY GEN ED Natural Science
+3-4 SUNY GEN ED Natural Science (and Scientific Reasoning)

 3

-SUNY GEN ED American History or
+SUNY GEN ED US History and Civic Engagement

-SUNY GEN ED Western Civilization
+SUNY GEN ED World History and Global

 3 Principles of Macroeconomics